Engineering design challenge: Waterproof the roof

 Engineers and geoscientists play an important part in protecting the public, including designing roofing materials to keep us safe and dry in our homes.
 The shape of our roofs also play a role in how they protect our living spaces from snow, rain, and wind.
 Materials engineers need to think about properties of roofing materials like absorbency, durability, and cost.
 Civil engineers need to think about structural design of buildings and how to make sure that they are safe to live under.

 Design a roof for a cardboard box that prevents the inside from getting wet when you pour water on it.
 The roof should maintain its structure throughout!

-You should use objects you can find around the house to create your roof (some examples are below).
+Instruct participants to use objects they can find around the house to create their roof (some examples are below).

-We recommend that you think about the different absorbency of different materials before building.
-Try pouring 2 cups of water over the top of your roof and make sure that your roof doesn’t collapse or leak.
+We recommend thinking about the different absorbency of different materials before building.
+Try pouring 2 cups of water over the top of the roof and make sure that it doesn’t collapse or leak.

 - Paper Towel

 - Plastic bags